Hamilton County Fairgrounds

 Please enter the Hamilton County 4-H Fairgrounds at the main entrance, just east of the roundabout at 19th and Pleasant Street.
 Parking in the lot is free.
 We are in the Annex building, which is the second building on your right as you enter the lot.

-The country's best game design convention is returning to Indianapolis for its third year!
+The world's best game design convention is returning to Indianapolis for its third year!

 If you are a tabletop game designer seeking professional-level feedback, this is where you want to be.
 You'll learn from dozens of other designers as they playtest your designs and you playtest theirs.
 You'll make friends with fun and interesting people and help each other succeed.